Two Weeks Across the Heartland of the Democratic Republic of the Congo

 Best Seasons

-June to September (dry season for wildlife viewing)
+June to September (dry season in east); December to February works for Kinshasa and central regions

 Ideal For